cmd1209/portfolio/_profile/story.md

 Landing a job was the easiest part of starting a career in Germany.
 It proved to be more difficult to be granted permission to work in Germany.
 I wasn't granted permission to stay in Germany without first being granted permission to work, and I wasn't granted permission to work in Germany without first being granted permission to stay.
 It was literally the chicken before the egg paradox.

-For the following 6 years this problem was simply worked around by employers insisting that I was uniquely qualified as an American because they had future intentions of opening an office in the United States.
+For the following six years this problem was simply worked around by employers insisting that I was uniquely qualified as an American because they had future intentions of opening an office in the United States.
+Six years was all it took to finally end this cycle.
+I received my permanent visa for Germany in 2006 and soon after that married my wife, which also solved the whole permission problem.

+Early 2007 was an interesting time.
+For some reason Heidelberg seemed too small for someone in their early thirties, plus we were expecting our first child.
+We were given a chance to bust out of the small town and leave it behind for Germany’s second largest city; Hamburg.

+So this is basically where i’ve been for the past 9 1/2 years.
+I’ve been a part of some amazing projects, worked with some amazing people, but now I’m ready for something else.